 An unsolved homicide investigation demands multi-disciplined, seasoned investigators who are prepared to turn over every rock in search of answers to bring closure to that victim’s family.
 However, for a plethora of reasons, homicide investigations can go cold.
 Once all leads are exhausted, law enforcement, with a heavy heart, packs away the files and relocates them to a warehouse populated by hundreds of other cold cases from the jurisdiction.
 To prevent their loved one’s case from gathering dust on a shelf, many families opt to have an independent private investigator conduct an unsolved homicide investigation in order to get the due-diligence and clarity their family deserves.

 There are many reasons why local law enforcement may be unable to close an unsolved homicide investigation.
-While none of htem are comforting to a victim’s family, there are very real issues that can hamper an unsolved homicide investigation from the very beginning.
+While none of them are comforting to a victim’s family, there are very real issues that can hamper an unsolved homicide investigation from the very beginning.

 Lack of experience